|My Account | Shopping Cart|

 Traditional fisheye lenses are bulky and expensive to manufacture.
 Furthermore, their performance are limited by the poor off-axis resolution and chromatic aberrations.
 In response to these shortcomings, we created a series of miniature fisheye lenses using specially formulated high-index materials.
 Our miniature fisheye lenses are a fraction of the size and weight of other fisheye lenses.
 They provide excellent off-axis imaging quality with minimal amount of chromatic aberrations.
 Because of this innovative design approach, we are able to offer these lenses at drastic lower prices than other fisheye lenses.
 This technology has enabled our customers to develop a range of new cameras taking advantage of the low-cost multi-megapixel CMOS imagers.

 Ghost images are caused by multiple reflections between the surfaces of the optical system including the lens elements surfaces, filter surfaces and CMOS imager cover glass surfaces.
 Before a ray reaches the imager active surface, it must pass thru all these optical surfaces.
 At each optical surface, a small fraction of ray energy will be reflected backward due to the law of reflection.
 This reflected ray can be reflected again by some other optical surfaces forming "ghost" images on the imager active surface.
 We have developed appropriate tools to simulate these images during design stage.
-An example of a simulated image is as follows.

-High performance AR coatings
+High performance coatings

 Ways to minimize or eliminate "offensive" ghosts including choosing proper optical designs defocusing the ghost images, and by using highly efficient coatings on the lens/filter surfaces.
 Sunex's BBAR coating technology enables further drastic reduction by reducing the surface reflectivity to as low as 0.3% per surface.
 The following curve shows the nominal reflectivity of each AR coating: